-Mtskheta, the historical capital of the Kingdom of Kartli (from the 3rd century BC to the 5th century AD), is located in 20 km from the capital of Georgia, Tbilisi.
+Mtskheta, the historical capital of the Kingdom of Kartli (from the 3rd century BC to the 5th century AD), is located 20 km from the capital of Georgia, Tbilisi.
 Because of the strategic location, Mtskheta had cultural, economic, political influence of Roman and Persian Empires through history.
-After it had lost its status as the capital, Mtskheta continued to be the religious center of the country.
+After it lost its status of the capital, Mtskheta continued to be the religious center of the country.

 Written sources of The Chronicles of Georgia say: Mtskheta was founded by Mtskhetos, the son of Kartlos (Grandson of biblical Noa), eponymous ancestor of the Kartvelians (Georgians).
 The wall around the city was built by Ardam, ancestor of Nimrod.
 By another version, more accepted by historians, Mtskheta was founded by the ancient Meschian tribes (Meschos, another son of Kartlos - Grandson of biblical Noa) in the 5th century.

 The city was strongly fortified at that period.
 Walls were on both sides of Mtkvari River, and three forts were protecting it.
 The main citadel, Armazi, on Mount Bagineti was controlling the entrance from south and east, Tsitsamuri, at the base of Mount Jvari from the north, and Sarkine from the west.

 A gravestone dated between the end of 4th and beginning and 5th centuries, found in Samtavro necropolis, contains an epitaph in Greek, telling about the main architect and archizograph (artist) of Mtskheta Aurelius Acholis.